 Jen Walker earned her Ph.D. in English at the George Washington University with a primary area of interest in environmental humanities.
 She has taught English, history, environmental studies, and education at Salisbury University and McDaniel College.
 In addition, she has taught numerous experiential education courses, taking students to places such as Yosemite, the Everglades, post-hurricane Louisiana, and Hawaii.
 Closer to home, Jen has organized learning opportunities from state parks and trails, to art museums, climbing walls, the symphony, the beach, and mountains.
 She is a proponent of service opportunities for people of all ages, and has worked with groups as diverse as the local homeless population, children with terminal illnesses, and various environmental organizations.
 Some of her other adventures have been working with inner-city D.C. youth in summer enrichment opportunities, developing programs and curriculum for high schools and colleges, and teaching yoga to children throughout the Baltimore area.
 Jen has homeschooled her children for the last three years, and prior to her work with World House, ran a homeschool cooperative for 2 years.

-Melissa has spent the last 20 years sharing her passion for hands-on learning with young children.
+Melissa has spent the last 23 years sharing her passion for hands-on learning with young children.
 As the former owner of Leaping Learners Child Development Center in Hampstead, Maryland, she successfully developed educational programs for young students, managed teachers and staff, and directed the daily operations of the Center.
 Prior to this, Melissa spent 14 months exploring the principles of the Reggio Emilia Approach at The Young School in Howard County, a compassionate, child-centered, hands-on approach to learning that continues to inform Melissa’s teaching philosophy.
 At Carrol Community College Child Development Center, Melissa acted as Educational Program Specialist, taught early childhood classes, and mentored practicum students.
 Melissa is a lifetime resident of Maryland.
 When not in the classroom, you can find her working in her garden, baking a loaf of chocolate zucchini bread, or, with camera in hand, taking full advantage of exploring the wonders of our natural world through her view finder.
-Melissa lives on a farm in Northern Baltimore County with her son, Jack and their dog, Cooper.
+Melissa and her husband Chris live in Northern Baltimore County with their four children and dog Cooper.